SirNacho/SirNacho/README.md

 ## Yo!
-My name is SirNacho and I'm a software engineer currently pursuing my Bachelors in Computer Science with a concentration in software development.
+My name is SirNacho and I'm a software engineer currently pursuing my Bachelors in Computer Science with a concentration in software development at DePaul University.

 <!--
 **SirNacho/SirNacho** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.